 ATIF members will source their timber and timber products from lawful and well managed forests and plantations.
 ATIF members recognise that the independent qualification of forests and the process chain is the most useful tool in providing assurances that the timber they handle comes from lawful and well managed forests.

-Evidence of a lawful timber and timber products may include:
+Evidence of a lawful timber and timber products may include

 • Documentation verifying that timber has been harvested in accordance with the laws of the country of origin.

 • Documentation that timber sourced is compliant with supplier country Government endorsed forest management systems and/ or codes.

 • Documentation that verifies compliance with a recognised forestry management or certification scheme and/ or third party certification scheme.